 There are several lifestyle changes you can make to help prevent cancers of the esophagus.
 This is especially important if you have Barrett’s esophagus.
-Healthy changes that prevent acid reflux and other factors that irritate the lining of the esophagus may help to keep this condition under control.
+Healthy changes that prevent acid reflux and other factors that irritate the lining of the esophagus may keep this condition under control.

 Drinking any type of alcohol — beer, wine, brandy, whiskey — increases your risk of esophageal cancers.
-Research shows that alcohol can increase the chances of this cancer by up to 7.4 times, depending on how much you drink.
+Research shows that alcohol can increase the chances of this cancer by up to

 Excess weight is one of the biggest risk factors for acid reflux, Barrett’s esophagus, and esophageal cancers.
-If you’re overweight, your risk of cancer may be up to three times higher.
+If you’re overweight, your risk of cancer may be up to

 Considering other factors

 These lifestyle factors can also increase your risk for esophageal cancer: